JanNeuendorf/lorevault/README.md

-Lorevault is a simple program that creates a folder from a declerative configuration file.
+Lorevault is a simple program that creates a folder from a declarative configuration file.

 The config file is a `.toml` file that consists of a list of file descriptions.